-U.S. Naval War College's Stockton Center for the Study of International Law will host a workshop entitled, "The Fog of Law: Operating in the Grey Zones of International Law," May 15-16.
+NEWPORT, R.I. -- U.S. Naval War College's Stockton Center for the Study of International Law hosted a workshop entitled, "The Fog of Law: Operating in the Grey Zones of International Law," May 15-16.

-The legal research workshop is co-sponsored by the International Committee of the Red Cross, New York University School of Law, and the online national security forum, Just Security.
+The legal research workshop was co-sponsored by the International Committee of the Red Cross, New York University School of Law, and the online national security forum, Just Security.

-The aim the event is to discuss – and add clarity to – areas of international law where considerable ambiguities remain, that states then exploit to their own advantage.
+The aim the event was to discuss – and add clarity to – areas of international law where considerable ambiguities remain, that states then exploit to their own advantage.

-The workshop will focus on a number of different topics, including the legal issues that arise as a result of ambiguities in the conduct of hostilities, states' reliance on proxies, and the use of artificial intelligence in combat.
+The workshop focused on a number of different topics, including the legal issues that arise as a result of ambiguities in the conduct of hostilities, states' reliance on proxies, and the use of artificial intelligence in combat.

-The workshop will be attended by 30 participants from a variety of backgrounds, including academia, military, government and human rights groups.
+The workshop was attended by 30 participants from a variety of backgrounds, including academia, military, government and human rights groups.

-The same individuals will also submit articles for publication in the Stockton Center's journal, International Law Studies following the event, which can be accessed at http://digital-commons.usnwc.edu/ils/.
+Issues presented during the workshop will be highlighted in the upcoming edition of the Stockton Center's International Law Studies journal, which can be accessed at http://digital-commons.usnwc.edu/ils/.